persalys/persalys/python/doc/user_manual/graphical_interface/data_model/user_manual_data_model.rst

 .. _datafieldmodel:

 =======================================
-User manual - Define a data field model
+User manual - Define a field data model
 =======================================

 The interface allows the user to load field data (e.g. time series or more generally 1-D trajectories) and analyze them.
-They are considered as data field models.
-As opposed to symbolic and Python field models they are not associated to a field function and input vector.
+Unlike symbolic and Python field models they are not associated with a field function or input vector.

 1- Creation
 ===========